Lake District Mysteries: Daniel Kind

 Daniel is a historian with a personal and professional interest in the work of detectives who has abandoned a highly successful career following the suicide of his partner.
 During the course of the Lake District Mysteries, Daniel comes to know Detective Chief Inspector Hannah Scarlett and gradually a relationship develops between them.

 Daniel first appeared in The Coffin Trail.

 Hannah Scarlett

 She is a Detective Chief Inspector in the Cumbria Constabulary and heads the Cold Case Review Team.

 Hannah first appeared in The Coffin Trail.
-She lives with bookseller Marc Amos, but during the course of the Lake District Mysteries she becomes increasingly drawn to the historian, Daniel Kind, son of the veteran cop who was her mentor in the early years of her career in the police.
+She lives with bookseller Marc Amos, but during the course of the Lake District Mysteries she becomes increasingly drawn to the historian, Daniel Kind, son of the veteran police officer who was her mentor in the early years of her career in the police.